A couple of months ago, I was walking through Winco and found a product that got me really excited.

 Can you believe it?

-Maybe I’m a bit too excited about it, but I thought I’d share what I use it for lately (two more Jolly Rancher posts to follow, so check back for them).
+Maybe I’m a bit too excited about it, but I thought I’d share what I have been using it for lately (two more Jolly Rancher posts to follow, so check back for them).
 I don’t like to use Jello mixes to make Jello, I usually just use them to make popcorn balls, so I thought I’d give it a shot with this new product and boy is it good, the flavoring is true to the candy.
 Winco carries it in Watermelonand Green Apple, but I’ve seen that Amazon has a couple more options in addition…Blue Raspberryand Cherry.

 Anyway, I just use a basic gelatin popcorn ball recipe, sourced here: